Course Description, Objectives & Prerequisites

 Prerequisites: Prior experience with pelvic health patients preferred but not required.

-CEU xx contact hours of professional education.
-CA and NJ State CEU approval pending.
+CEU 7 contact hours of professional education.
+CEU approval with CA through Dec 15 , 2024 and NJ State through January 31, 2026.

 Target Audience: Physical Therapists (PT) and PT Assistants, Occupational Therapists.
 Content is not intended for use outside the scope of the learner's state license or regulation.